rjabhi123/Hello-World/README.md

 # My First Hello World Program in Python
-  This is my own project
+  This is my first project.

 # Installation